• Skip to primary navigation

 How to Get Rid of Acne Dark Spots at Home

 For many people, at-home treatments can quickly get rid of dark spots.
 These take the form of products available over the counter and DIY remedies.
 Some lighten dark spots by exfoliating the affected area to reveal healthy, unpigmented skin cells beneath.
 Other products inhibit tyrosinase, an enzyme that triggers melanin production.
-As the skin cells forming dark spots lose their ability to produce more melanin, they eventually fade.
+As the skin cells that form dark spots lose their ability to produce more melanin, they eventually fade.

-Hydroquinone is a tyrosinase inhibitor and effective treatment for lightening dark marks on the skin.
 It is available without a prescription in the form of a 2% cream, gel or lotion.
 Hydroquinone requires several weeks of regular use for visible results to appear and is safe to use for up to six months.

 Retinoids are a type of topical treatment derived from vitamin A. They reduce discoloration by increasing skin cell turnover rate and collagen production.
 Retinoids available without a prescription include retinol and adapalene.